apache/fury/docs/protocols/xlang_object_graph_spec.md

 which will be encoded by elements header, each use one bit:

 - If track elements ref, use the first bit `0b1` of the header to flag it.
-- If the elements has null, use the second bit `0b10` of the header to flag it.
+- If the elements have null, use the second bit `0b10` of the header to flag it.
 If ref tracking is enabled for this element type, this flag is invalid.
-- If the element types are not declared type, use the 3rd bit `0b100` of the header to flag it.
+- If the element types are not the declared type, use the 3rd bit `0b100` of the header to flag it.
 - If the element types are different, use the 4rd bit `0b1000` header to flag it.

 By default, all bits are unset, which means all elements won't track ref, all elements are same type, not null and